-Deploying Kubernetes cluster manually is very complex, tedious, long and error-prone process.
-Industry demands agility and wants to setup Kubernetes clusters as fast as possible.
-So, the Community has started the incubated project called Kubespray (Kargo) under community umbrella.
+Deploying the Kubernetes cluster manually is a very complex, tedious, long, and error-prone process.
+Industry demands agility and wants to set up Kubernetes clusters as fast as possible.
+So, the Community has started the incubated project called Kubespray (Kargo) under the community umbrella.
 KubeSpray is an incubated Kubernetes community project for deploying K8s clusters on-premises or in the cloud.

 - Virtual Machines (KVM, Vmware, VirtualBox)